CNN Indonesia: History

 The logo used from 2015 to 2023, as the on-air logo.
 It is still used on its official website and advertisement of their TV programs, as well as its corporate logo.

 In 2007, Trans Media planned to develop a news-oriented web TV network called Detik TV, which was named after the online news portal detik.com (which was acquired by Trans Media in 2011).
 It would broadcast entertainment and news programs, with some of the news content taken from Trans TV's Reportase and Trans7's Redaksi news programs.
 Some time later, Detik TV was planned to become a digital free-to-air terrestrial news TV network.
-In 2009, businessman Chairul Tanjung announced a strategic partnership between Trans Media and then-owner of the CNN brand, Turner Broadcasting System of Time Warner, to launch a CNN-branded channel in Indonesia.
+In 2009, businessman Chairul Tanjung announced a strategic partnership between Trans Media and then-owner of the CNN trademark, Turner Broadcasting System of Time Warner, to launch of the latter branded channel in Indonesia.
 Plans for the Detik TV network were then abandoned in favor of the new CNN Indonesia franchise.